 If you are interested in accessing supports to reach the next level in Colorado Shines, contact Tanise Dixon to discuss available options for your program.

-Colorado Shines Quality Improvement Grants
+Colorado Shines Quality Improvement Grants are OPEN

 There are TWO STEPS to the application process: